Tamala Edwards Bio, Wiki

 Edwards attended Bellaire High School where she studied between 1985 and 1989.
 The Texas native is a proud graduate of Stanford University.
-There, she graduated with honors and obtained a Bachelor of Arts Degree in International relations.
+There, she graduated with honors and obtained a Bachelor of Arts Degree in International Relations.
 There, she studied between 1989 and 1993.

 Tamala Edwards Career

 Edwards works for 6abc News/WPVI-TV in Philadelphia where she serves the station as a weekday co-anchor for the Action News Mornings.
 She is also a co-host of Inside Story where she conducts probing interviews with newsmakers.
-Among the newsmakers, he has had interviews with include Senator Bob Casey, Governor Tom Corbett, Mayor Michael Nutter, and moderated many election debates.
+Among the newsmakers, he has had interviews with include Senator Bob Casey, Governor Tom Corbett, and Mayor Michael Nutter, and moderated many election debates.

 Prior to joining the WPVI-TV News team, he was working as an anchor for ABC’s World News Now, and World News This Morning.
 He has also previously worked for World News Now where she was working for ABC News correspondent based in the network’s Washington, D.C., bureau.
 There he was covering education, culture, and religion for World News Tonight and other ABC News programs.

 Asides from this, she was an embedded reporter during the Iraq War when she moved with the Air Force from Kuwait to Nasiriyah, Iraq.
 Prior to joining ABC News, he was working as a White House correspondent in the month of August 2001.